 For aerial treatments using carbaryl bait, sticky board traps will be used for detecting drift.
-At least one hour prior to the treatment, place 3 sticky boards between the sensitive site and the treatment boundary, directly adjacent to the sensitive site.
-The sticky boards should be spaced about 30 feet apart.
-Sticky boards should be erected vertically at each station (sticky side facing treatment).
-Collect the sticky boards from 1 to 4 hours after the treatment.
-Record on an APHIS 2060 form whether any bait has adhered to any of the three sticky boards, which boards had bait, and the amount of bait particles adhering described in as quantifiable a manner as practical.
-Submit the original 2060 form and yellow copies of the form to Bob Baca.
+At least one hour prior to the treatment, place three sticky boards between the sensitive site and the treatment boundary, directly adjacent to the sensitive site.
+Sticky boards should be erected vertically at each station, spaced approximately 30 feet apart, sticky side facing toward the treatment.
+Collect the sticky boards one to four hours after the treatment.
+Record on an APHIS 2060 form whether any bait adhered to any of the three sticky boards, which boards had bait, and the amount of bait particles adhering described in as quantifiable a manner as practical.
+Submit the original 2060 form and yellow copies of the form to Kai Caraher.
 If no bait is detected on any of the three sticky boards, then fill out one 2060 form for all three sticky boards noting that no particles were observed on the boards.
-Send both the white and yellow copies to Bob Baca.
+Send both the white and yellow copies to Kai Caraher.
 In either case, retain the other form copies in the local program files.
-No residue analysis of the sticky boards is required.
+No laboratory analysis of the sticky board residues is required.